zzottel/feed2red/README.md

 value, e.g. N, the [share] tag is not used, which makes sense if the contents of only one feed are posted to a channel.

+**ExpireDays** (optional, default N)
+If set to a number, posts from that feed will expire in Red after <number>
+days.
+Otherwise, no expiry date is set (default).
+Note that this will only work if Content Expiration is enabled in the Additional Features settings of the channel.
+Expiration date is expected with the timezone that is set for the channel in Red, and this script can't know that timezone.
+So expect a deviation of some hours if the script is run in another timezone than the one that is set for the channel.

 Here's a more complex example for a .conf file:

 ```